vivekPandeyDev/graph-ql/README.md

+# Overview
+GraphQL is a query language for APIs that allows clients to request specific data they need.
+It provides a more efficient and flexible alternative to traditional REST APIs by enabling clients to define the structure of the data they require.
+Here are some key concepts and features of GraphQL:
 # Read Me First
 The following was discovered as part of building this project:
-Created a basic graph-ql with employee and department, where multiple department is mapped to single employee.
+Created a basic graph-ql with employee and department, where multiple department is mapped to single employee. `EMPLOYEE (*) ------ (1) DEPARTMENT` .
 ## Feature
 * Interceptor
 * Exception Handling